top of page

 THE PLANTS

-Every Single Plant on this Abundant Earth has the right to exist unencumbered, is a sentient and conscious being, is embodiment of Light, feeds /nourishes /protects / reciprocates life, and there fore has so much to teach us.
-Plants do not exist to serve humans.
+Every Single Plant has the right to exist unencumbered, is a sentient and conscious being, is embodiment of Light, feeds /nourishes /protects / reciprocates life, and there fore has so much to teach us.
+Plants do not exist only to serve humans.
+One of the primary barriers to care is thinking and acting otherwise.

 It is our honor, right, and responsibility to honor and protect them.
 If you are learning or working with folks that perpetuate hierarchy, supremacy, or exploitation I urge you to reevaluate how and what you support.
+If you would like to learn how to spot the traps, join me in learning communities.

 Here is a not all encompassing list of The Plants grown in and on purpose here; The Teachers, the drivers, the guides, the sentient beings, The Plants, oh thank you, Plants!
 And Pollinators!
 And Processes!